Maycon Calijuri

-Maycon Rogério Silva Calijuri (born 6 June 1986) is a Brazilian former professional footballer.
+Maycon Rogério Silva Calijuri (born 6 June 1986) is a Brazilian former professional footballer who played as a forward.

 Career

-Club

-Maycon Calijuri was Topscorer for the Belorussian club FC Gomel in the 2009 season with 15 goals.
+While playing for Gomel, Maycon became the top scorer during the 2009 Belarusian Premier League season with 15 goals.
 He moved to Jagiellonia Białystok on a four-year contract deal in January 2010.
 In the summer 2010, he was loaned to Piast Gliwice.
 He returned to Jagiellonia one year later.

 Maycon Calijuri was loaned to BATE Borisov prior to the start of the 2012 Belarusian Premier League season.
-He made just two league appearances for the club (and was not registered for the group stages of the Champions League) before the loan expired.
+He made just two league appearances for the club, and was not registered for the group stages of the Champions League, before the loan expired.